How Long Does an Overbite Take to Fix?

 Remember that an overbite can cause serious health problems due to the following:

 It's difficult to bite and chew with misaligned teeth.
 Sore muscles can lead to headaches.
+In a study of 700 children, researchers assessed the connection between dental conditions like overbite and pain.
+They found that children with an overbite tended to have higher levels of pain than those who did not.
 If your doctor recommends help for your overbite, it's best to listen.
 You're protecting your health as well as your appearance.

 Byte Before & After Overbite